 - Of the five working days of the week, you will have one to ‘study’ and complete your theoretic assessments.

-- To guide you in this, you will get an assessor that will be your ‘tutor’ for the duration of the apprenticeship.
-He/she will set and mark your work throughout the course, and have regular tutorials with you.
+- To guide you in this for the duration of your training, you will get a mentor that will set and mark your work, and have regular tutorials with you.

 - Towards the programme close, you will complete an end-point-assessment which includes a project and a final presentation.